AyeLabs/AyeShortcodes/readme.txt

 * label - Button label
 * target - Where to open the button URL.
 Basic target attribute values http://www.w3schools.com/TAGS/att_a_target.asp.
 Default value is empty, but if you add an external URL the _blank target will be added automatically.
 * id - Give an unique ID to the button
+* postid - Link a post to the button ( 'url' attribute will be overwritten )
 * icon - Font Awesome icon id ( without fa- prefix )

 **[aye_cta]** - Creates an Call to Action section.
 Use [aye_button] to add a button inside of the CTA section.
 Supports the following attributes: